-One definition of a Chief Restructuring Officer that has been put forward is that he or she is the "person who has primary responsibility for the restructuring of the company's balance sheet."
+the restructuring of the company's balance sheet".
 Of course, experienced insolvency and restructuring professionals understand just how much hard work is encompassed by these relatively simple words.
-The Chief Restructuring Officer does not always also act as the CEO.
+The CRO does not always also act as the CEO.

 Ideally, a CRO will bring fresh credibility to the company in its dealings with its secured lenders and its other stakeholders.
-More than once, I have heard a lender comment that a borrower has a good core business but that the lender no longer believes in the management.
+More than once, a lender has been heard to comment that a borrower has a good core business, but that the lender no longer believes in the management.
 In such situations, a fresh person who is knowledgeable in turnaround situations can be invaluable.

-Of course, when an insolvency practitioner takes on the role of a Chief Restructuring Officer, he or she becomes part of the corporate governance structure of the company in question.
-Typically, a Chief Restructuring Officer will report to the board of directors.
+Of course, when an insolvency practitioner takes on the role of a CRO, he becomes part of the corporate governance structure of the company in question.
+Typically, a CRO will report to the board of directors.
 In many cases, the person will be retained before any kind of formal court-based insolvency proceeding has been initiated - but will remain in place during such an effort.
-Therefore, in those kind of situations, the definition of the person's role and responsibilities may evolve from being based in a private employment agreement to being enshrined in a Court Order - such as an initial stay order under the Companies'
+Therefore, in those kind of situations, the definition of the person's role and responsibilities may evolve from being based in a private employment agreement to being enshrined in a court order, such as an initial stay order under the Companies' Creditors Arrangement Act or an order appointing an interim receiver under the Bankruptcy and Insolvency Act.